Bitcoin Lending: Best Platforms & Interest Rates 2025

 As with any yield-bearing activity in crypto — or in traditional finance — there is no reward without some risk.
 The main risks of lending out your crypto are:

-• Asset Lockup: Many lending platforms impose a lockup period on your crypto.
+- Asset Lockup: Many crypto lending platforms impose a lockup period on your crypto.
 This means that any time your assets are loaned out, they cannot be withdrawn or sold.
-Lockups can be a disadvantage during significant market moves when you may be able to sell your crypto to realize gains greater than the lending APY, or — in the case of large negative price moves — when you may need to sell to limit your downside.
-For this reason, lending just to receive the APY is not always a good idea, as the unpredictability of the market can quickly erase any projected profits.
+Lockups can be a disadvantage during significant market moves when you may be able to sell your crypto to realize gains greater than the crypto lending APY, or — in the case of large negative price moves — when you may need to sell to limit your downside.
+For this reason, lending digital assets just to receive the APY is not always a good idea, as the unpredictability of the market can quickly erase any projected profits.

 Top Bitcoin Lending Platforms